CompTIA 220-1201 Practice Test

 Explanation:

-2. The problem does not happen with other devices of the same type, suggesting the cable itself is probably fine.
+"This issue does not occur with other devices of the same type":

-A. The device needs to be restarted. → Rebooting won’t fix a physical port issue.
+A. The device needs to be restarted:

 A technician needs to troubleshoot a user's smartphone that will not connect to its wireless provider's service.
 Which of the following should the technician check first?